-- a) Fencers' clothing must be made of sufficiently robust material and be clean and in good condition. - b) The material from which the equipment is made must not have a surface which is smooth enough to cause the pointe d'arrêt, the button or the opponent's hit to glance off (cf. m.30). - c) Clothing must be made entirely in cloth able to resist a pressure of 800 Newtons.
+- a) Fencers' clothing must be made of sufficiently robust material and be clean and in good condition. - b) The material from which the equipment is made must not have a surface which is smooth enough to cause the pointe d'arrêt, the button or the opponent's hit to glance off (cf. m.30). - c) Jackets, under-plastrons, breeches and trousers must be made entirely in cloth able to resist a pressure of 800 Newtons.
 Very particular attention must be paid to the way the seams under the armpits, if there are any, are made.
-An under-garment consisting of a protective under-plastron covering the vital upper areas of the body (following the design given in Annexe A to these Rules, 'Safety norms for manufacturers') resistant to 800 Newtons is also obligatory. - d) Fencers' clothing may be of different colours, apart from black. - e) There shall be only one national uniform per country with the exception that the manufacturers' marks and sponsors' logos may be different. - f) Logos (national strips) worn on the national clothing must be approved by the FIE Executive Committee at least 30 days before they are used for the first time in an official FIE competition; they are then published on the FIE website. - g) For the following events, the wearing of national strips (logos) is compulsory on both legs, optional on the arm(s) (cf. t.45.4).
-All the logos worn by any one fencer must be identical. - i) Senior Junior and Cadet World Championships: all bouts, whether in a pool, in the direct elimination or during a team match;
+An under-garment consisting of a protective under-plastron covering the vital upper areas of the body (following the design given in Annexe A to these Rules, 'Safety norms for manufacturers') resistant to 800 Newtons is also obligatory. - d) Fencers' clothing may be of different colours, apart from black. - e) There shall be only one national uniform per country with the exception that the manufacturers' marks and sponsors' logos may be different. - f) Logos (national strips) worn on the national clothing must be approved by the FIE Executive Committee; they are then published on the FIE website and may thereafter be used in official FIE competitions. - g) For the following events, the wearing of national strips (logos) is compulsory on both legs, optional on the arm(s) (cf. t.45.4).
+All the logos worn by any one fencer must be identical.

-- ii) Individual Senior World Cup competitions and in individual Senior Zonal Championships: all bouts, whether in a pool or in the direct elimination bouts: - iii) Teams: Senior World Cup team competitions and Senior Zonal Championships: all bouts in every match.
+- i) Senior Junior and Cadet World Championships: all bouts, whether in a pool, in the direct elimination or during a team match; - ii) Individual Senior World Cup competitions and in individual Senior Zonal Championships: all bouts, whether in a pool or in the direct elimination bouts; - iii) Teams: Senior World Cup team competitions and Senior Zonal Championships: all bouts in every match.